 You've probably seen or heard commercials touting the benefits of Saw Palmetto supplements and wondered if the claims that are made are true.

-compiled a large amount of information that should help you to learn more about the plant and its medicinal
+compiled a large amount of information that should help you to learn more about the plant, its medicinal

 Saw Palmetto is a small palm type of plant that is technically called Serenoa repens.
 It is mainly found in the southeastern United

 States along the coast.
 It produces yellow flowers and reddish black berries.
 It is the berries from which the extract is taken.
 The berries themselves are very high in Fatty Acids and Phytosterols.
 The fruit is taken from the plant, partially dried, and then broken down with a solvent such as hexane or ethanol.
 The most commonly scientifically studied product is Permixon.